Title II is funded by California Board of State Community Corrections

 - Reduce the individual’s need for gang participation and affiliation as a support mechanism.

-The Youth Reinvestment program runs 16 weeks that will help youth understand the need for a new belief system.
-The 16-week program is developed for cohorts of 10-15 youth attending life skills workshops twice a week and completing a community service project and or a restorative justice learning project weekly.
+The YOPP program runs 12 weeks that will help youth understand the need for a new belief system.
+The 12-week program is developed for cohorts of 10-15 youth attending life skills workshops twice a week and completing a community service project and or a restorative justice learning project weekly.